How many days past ovulation do you have to wait? And what time of day is best? Find out when to take a pregnancy test for the most accurate results.

 You’ve been dutifully tracking your fertility and just have to know: Am I pregnant?
 Or maybe you’re experiencing sore breasts, constipation, and other common early signs of pregnancy.
 Either way, there’s only one way to find out for sure: It’s time to take a pregnancy test.
 But for such a simple thing, you may have a lot of unanswered questions, including when to take a pregnancy test.

-In this post, we’ll explain everything you need to know about when to take a pregnancy test.
-Read on to find out:
+In this post, we’ll explain everything you need to know:

 - When to take a pregnancy test for the most accurate result